US pressing Sri Lanka not to repatriate Iranian crew and survivors from sunken ship, memo says

 sank the IRIS Dena warship in the Indian Oceanabout 19 nautical miles off Sri Lanka’s southern port city of Galle on March 4, killing dozens of sailors and dramatically widening Washington’s pursuit of the Iranian navy.

+About 20 of the 32 Dena survivors were moved to a Sri Lankan air force camp in Koggala after being discharged from the Galle hospital some 15km away, two military sources and one hospital source told Reuters.

-The torpedoing of the Dena - which US Defence Secretary Pete Hegseth described as “quiet death” - was the first such action by the United States since World War II and a clear sign of the Iran conflict’s widening geographic scope.
+The torpedoing of the Dena – which US Defence Secretary Pete Hegseth described as “quiet death” – was the first such action by the US since World War II and a clear sign of the Iran conflict’s widening geographic scope.

 The internal State Department cable – which was dated March 6 and has not been previously reported – said Ms Jayne Howell, the charge d’affaires at the US embassy in Colombo, had emphasised to Sri Lanka’s government that neither the Booshehr crew nor the 32 Dena survivors should be repatriated to Iran.